 It is a deciduous vine suitable for more temperate climates.
-Mandevilla Laxa also dislikes very hot walls.
+Mandevilla Laxa dislikes very hot walls.
 It grows to 20ft or about 6m.
 In the UK as well as colder climates it should be grown in a greenhouse to protect it from frost.
 The flowers are fragrant.
-Plant it in full sun but provide them with some shade as well.
-Water it regularly but don’t overdo it.
+It flowers late spring to early fall.

 Mandevilla Laxa attracts bees, butterflies, and birds.
-Flowers appear late spring to early fall.
 It is drought and heat tolerant.
-In spring cut any dead flowers and in autumn in frosty climates move it inside and trim it back to get ready for the next year.
-In more temperate climates you can leave it outside.
+In spring cut any dead flowers and in autumn in frosty climates move them inside and trim them back to get ready for the next year.
+In more temperate climates you can grow it outside.
 Propagate Mandevilla Laxa from seeds or woody stem cuttings.